Explore

 Managing private keys and wallets remains a barrier for many users.
 We think that future UX solutions will focus on walletless experiences, where users can interact with decentralized applications (dApps) without directly handling keys.

-2. Cross-Chain interoperability
+2. Cross-chain interoperability

 Users are increasingly engaging with multiple blockchains, each with unique token standards and ecosystems.
 We are already recommending pivoting towards chain-agnostic interfaces that allow seamless transfers and transactions across networks: in the future, it will be the new standard.